Grimshady1990/library/assets/notes/PLAN.md

 ### Learn more about data-attributes

 Since this is the first time I have heard of data-attributes it might be worth watching some videos and reading some articles about it, so lets do that first.

+### Job Done!

+Okay i worked out the data-attribute problem and made it possible to delete any book I also added the toggle switch.
+On paper this project is finish but Im not happy with that idea.

+# Step 3

+now the assignment is complete its time to start my own work starting with a code clean up and a better understanding of what I have created.

+# Step 4

+Code is all cleaned Im a little sad that my data-id attribute that I was using on the delete function does absolutely nothing.
+The good news is my delete function works.

+Anyhoo, the next step will consist of tasks being logged to pomofocus.io

+## Commit Commit Commit

+Experience has taught me that when I am checking off tasks using pomofocus its very easy to forget to commit and you can quickly end up with a lot of changes to explain.
+So now every time a task is ticked off in pomofocus a commit must be made.
+This is non-negotiable.

+## Bounty Hunter

+This is always my favorite part of the project.
+The mission is to click scroll drop and roll and try to think of all the little improvements that need to be made.

+### Important

+These improvements should only be functional don't worry about color and style just yet, first fix functional issues